montogeek/laravel-docs-es/upgrade.md

 #### Create / Register The AuthServiceProvider & Gate Facade

 Create a `AuthServiceProvider` within your `app/Providers` directory.
 You may copy the contents of the default provider [from GitHub](https://raw.githubusercontent.com/laravel/laravel/master/app/Providers/AuthServiceProvider.php).
+Remember to change the provider's namespace if your application is using a custom namespace.
 After creating the provider, be sure to register it in your `app.php` configuration file's `providers` array.

 Also, you should register the `Gate` facade in your `app.php` configuration file's `aliases` array: